 Making the marinade

 - Combine lemon juice, olive oil, paprika, oregano, garlic, and salt and pepper into a measuring cup and stir until well mixed.
-Once blended brush the marinade evenly over both sides of the chicken.
-At this point, you should cover and put into the fridge for at least 6 hours or overnight.
+Place ingredients into a plastic bag and add the chicken pieces.
+Make sure the chicken pieces are well coated on all sides with the marinade.
+Close the bag tightly and put this into the fridge and then let sit in the marinade for a minimum of 2 hours or up to overnight.